You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 (If you missed it, you can find it here 🌿 → Why Rejection Hurts & What It’s Really Telling Us)

 And perhaps most importantly, we reminded ourselves that this is not weakness.
-It’s wiring.
-And once we begin to understand it, we can start to soften toward it.
+It’s wiring and once we begin to understand it, we can start to see it differently.

 Questions To Ponder